maxfierke/Lemu4-Hackintosh-Config/README.md

 - Keyboard (with function keys)
 - Trackpad (with gestures)
 - Battery and AC
+- Wifi w/ Atheros 9285 card
+- Sound, if you use VoodooHDA (not recommended)

 ###Not Working Hardware:
 - WiFi (use a different card, no drivers for Intel Centrino Advanced-N 6235.
 Just ordered myself an Atheros 9285)